Authentication

 Row-Level Security

-The JWT's organization_id claim is used by PostgreSQL RLS policies to filter data.
-A user can only access rows belonging to their organization.
-This is enforced at the database level — the API cannot bypass it.
+The JWT's organization claims are used by PostgreSQL RLS policies to filter data.
+Users and agents can only access rows belonging to their organization.
+Agent write/delete access is additionally gated by scope-aware RLS helpers.

 Webhook authentication